A Static Analysis of Popular C Packages in Linux: Discussion

-A further worthwhile but perhaps challenging research avenue would open by focusing on the larger Linux ecosystem.
+a further worthwhile but perhaps challenging research avenue would open by focusing on the larger Linux ecosystem.
 The present work concentrated on a so-called downstream distributor, whereas static analysis is presumably more relevant for the actual upstream developers of the packages considered.
 However, there is a link between the two; bugs are typically triaged between upstream and downstream, although plenty of problems still exist, including with respect to traceability and associated tools~\cite{Lin22}.
 The triaging aspects are important already because patching source code at the distribution-level (instead of the upstream-level) involves well-known security and other risks~\cite{Ahmad08, Lin22}.
-In terms of concrete research questions, it would be relevant to know whether the downstream Gentoo developers report CTW-based issues, which may or may not be actual bugs, to upstream developers.
-As a distribution based on source code, Gentoo developers are in an ideal position for such reporting, although it remains debatable whether such reporting, if not done in conjunction with human evaluation, helps or hampers upstream development efficiency and the quality of software developed.
+In terms of research questions, it would be relevant to know whether the downstream Gentoo developers report CTW-based issues, which may or may not be actual bugs, to upstream developers.